 And then came Google

-Google have been trying for years to squeeze onto the tablet scene, and the Nexus 7 in 2012 was their first advance.
-This was a budget offering, on a 7 inch screen, and while it didn’t touch the iPad in terms of its technical abilities, it again provided another option to the user and opened up the tablet market some more.
+Google has been trying for years to squeeze onto the tablet scene, and the Nexus 7 in 2012 was their first advance.
+This was a budget offering, on a 7-inch screen, and while it didn’t touch the iPad in terms of its technical abilities, it again provided another option to the user and opened up the tablet market some more.

-The fact that Google beat Apple in the race to the 7 inch screen was quite a milestone as well.
-It prompted Apple to release their Mini offering a year later, which tells its own story.
+The fact that Google beat Apple in the race to the 7-inch screen was quite a milestone as well.
+It prompted Apple to release its Mini offering a year later, which tells its own story.